mwanawabangona/Math-magician/README.md

 # Math-magician
-> "Math magicians" is a website for all fans of mathematics.
-It is a Single Page App (SPA) that allows users to make simple calculations and read a random math-related quote.
+> "Math magicians" is basically a website for everyone who loves mathematics.
+It is not much cause its a Single Page App that enables users to make simple calculations and read a random math-related quote.

 ## Live Demo
 > Click [here](https://eager-meitner-73b056.netlify.app/) to view the project live demo.